ClouDesire/docusaurus/docs/syndication.md

 This HTTP header will let you to identify the subscription from which a metric is requested, so you can return the proper value.

+> When **Try before Buy** is offered to customers, make sure to reset metric
+> values when customers pay for the first time otherwise they will be billed for
+> trial resources too.

 ### Plan Upgrade

 You can even upsell to your customers a new subscription plan.
 Please note that